PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/Request API/Player/ListTransactionsRequest.md

 Parameter | Type | Description
 --------- | ---- | -----------
-items | [PlayerTransactionItem[]](#playertransactionitem) | The items (currency or virtual goods) involved in this transaction playerId | string | The player ID reason | string | The reason for the transaction revokeDate | date | Gets the date when this transaction was revoked, if applicable
+items | [PlayerTransactionItem[]](#playertransactionitem) | The items (currency or virtual goods) involved in this transaction originalRequestId | string | The original request ID for this transaction playerId | string | The player ID reason | string | The reason for the transaction revokeDate | date | Gets the date when this transaction was revoked, if applicable